 To make sure your staging site doesn’t get stored in Google’s index and appear in search results, do the following:

-• Use the <meta name=”robots” content=”noindex”> in the <head> section of your code.
+- Use the in the section of your code.

 B. Review on-page elements for SEO best practices

 Ideally, by this point in a redesign, you’ll have carefully crafted your new website’s content by performing keyword research and competitive analysis, as well as optimizing important on-page elements such as your page’s title tags, meta descriptions, and heading and sub-heading tags.

 While we outline this step more completely in our first post: Plan a Successful Website Redesign, it’s important to reiterate just how vital this is to your new website’s visibility.
 Not to mention point out how often it goes overlooked!

 If you have not preserved and/or optimized your on-page elements as part of your website redesign, you can expect to take a major hit to your online visibility and keyword rankings if you launch your site as is.

 Assuming you have already followed through on preserving and optimizing the on-page elements of your new website, be sure to make time prior to launch to review your content and ensure all optimizations are in place.
 Your development team or SEO agency should perform a website crawl on the dev site to uncover each page’s SEO elements, and review what areas need attention.